curiosag/StackOverflowStrategies/README.md

 - **GOOD** Edit other posts.
 You're entitled to do so from the start, each accepted edit earns you +2, until you hit the edit reputation cap at 2000.
 Makes stuff easier to find, to comprehend and nicer to look at.

-  Easy wins are code formatting, right now also weeding out non-gender-neutral addressing of the audience ("Hello, guys") instead of staging [political fights](https://meta.stackexchange.com/questions/336366/post-for-clarifications-on-the-updated-pronouns-faq) about it (but I didn't like "Hello, guys" anyway), adding detailed information ("I'm using a scanner" -> "I'm using java.util.Scanner") or setting stuff straight ("I'm using an array" -> its often an ArrayList actually) and re-tagging the post (e.g. 'java' gets time and again confused with 'javascript')
+  Easy wins are code formatting, right now also weeding out non-gender-neutral addressing of the audience ("Hello, guys") instead of staging [political fights](https://meta.stackexchange.com/questions/336366/post-for-clarifications-on-the-updated-pronouns-faq) about it, adding detailed information ("I'm using a scanner" -> "I'm using java.util.Scanner") or setting stuff straight ("I'm using an array" -> its often an ArrayList actually), adding missing tags or re-tagging the post (e.g. `java` gets time and again confused with `javascript`).
+Tag edits will yield +2 also above 2K, the barrier is at 20K.

 - **GOOD** Maximize quality, attend to your posts.
 Better quality, more up-votes.
 Come back to the posters when they commented stuff like "Great answer, I'll try that first and accept later", then they forget the latter.
 Also on a second (or third) glance you may see glitches that eluded you before, and it will bring the answer to the fore again as an active posts.
-Don't overdo it, otherwise the answer wanders to the community wiki and [yields no more reputation](https://meta.stackoverflow.com/a/315705/1428369).
+Don't overdo it, otherwise the answer becomes property of the [community wiki](https://meta.stackexchange.com/questions/11740/what-are-community-wiki-posts) and [yields no more reputation](https://meta.stackoverflow.com/a/315705/1428369).

-- **GOOD** Answer to the topic (and to the human being) rather than to the question.
+- **GOOD** Answer to the topic more than to the question.
 Some questions are stated poorly or are absolutely not persueable, still the topic may yield rep. E.g. there was the guy who asked, [which type of grammar Haskell has](https://stackoverflow.com/questions/59092560/what-kind-of-grammar-does-haskell-have/59092833#59092833).
 Poor formulation.
 What he meant was, by which type of parser it may be parsed.
 He wanted to build a Haskell->Java cross compiler (very hard to impossible and useless).
   One comment was *"If you have to ask this question, then you have no hope of completing that highly ambitious project"*.
 How informative and encouraging.

-  Actually pinning down, what the issues were made for some interesting research and answer (+20), perhaps +10 coming from the critical commentator, I referred to him personally (@hisName), he looked at the answer, found his position corroborated (the "very ambitious" part) with his name mentioned, and of course liked that.
+  Actually pinning down, what the issues were made for some interesting research and answer (>=40), perhaps +10 coming from the critical commentator, I referred to him personally (@hisName), he looked at the answer, found his position corroborated (the "very ambitious" part) with his name mentioned, and of course liked that.

-  It even turned out, that the question actually already had a solution, since there are cross compilers Haskell -> JavasSript -> Java.

-- **LEGIT** Be the fastest gun in the west [FGITW](https://meta.stackexchange.com/questions/18014/what-is-fgitw-and-scite).
+- **LEGIT** Be the fastest gun in the west ([FGITW](https://meta.stackexchange.com/questions/18014/what-is-fgitw-and-scite))!
 Have your IDE up and running and google's search page open.
 It's horrible to have an answer at your fingertips while IntelliJ keeps on indexing.
 Create an **acceptable** answer (not a trash answer), publish it asap, cash in on up-votes, then edit and improve.
 It's [a bit debated](https://meta.stackexchange.com/questions/89712/potential-fgitw-fix), yet legit.

-- **LEGIT** Add additional explanation and links to the post once it is out.
+- **LEGIT** Garnishing.
+Add additional explanation and links to the post once it is out.
 Some text and links seems to impress people more than bare bone code.
 References in general, to scientific papers in particular and stuff like the Java language specification seem to impress (and may be helpful too).

 - **LEGIT** Choose your time.
-You may find yourself in a swarm of lightning fast predators hunting for reputation.
+Occasionally you may find yourself in a swarm of lightning fast predators hunting for reputation.
 You realize it when you see a pristine OP just 15 seconds old, place your answer 2 minutes later, just to find out that you're the 4th to do so.
 More often its just one - well - co-contributor.

   You can choose less crowded moments.
 Nobody's online every day.
 People have changing wake/sleep patterns, different time zones and sometimes real work to do also.
 After a while you know each of the quick co-inhabitants of the ecosystem intimately and can write another article about its behavior.
-You may find out that the SO interaction patterns during the daytime of other time zones than e.g. GMT+1 may more appeal to your preferences.
+You may find out that the SO interaction patterns that arise in other time zones than e.g. GMT+1 may more appeal to your preferences.

-  Occasionally the site is flooded for days with homework-, debug-my-code and similar questions by users who just did their first post where answers are not appropriate at all or will likely yield no (up-vote? what's that?) or even negative reputation.
+  Occasionally the site is flooded for days with homework-, debug-my-code, do-my-job and similar questions by users who just did their first post (they won't make it far on that track).
+Sometimes answering to them may not be appropriate at all, will likely yield no up-vote (up-vote?) or even down-votes.
 No approach for this found yet.
 Wait for holidays?
 By building rapport occasionally an answerable question will yield +15, hard earned +15 usually.

 - **LEGIT** Add at least a snippet of code whenever possible.
   ```java
   String message = "The gray square conveys professionalism and deep understanding.";
   ```

-- **LEGIT** Apply a catchy formatting with paragraphs, horizontal rules, quotes and all.
-Creates attention.
+- **LEGIT** Minimize neural processing effort.
+Apply proper formatting with code sections, paragraphs, horizontal rules, quotes and all.
+Spell out examples in a way that the issue is *obvious at a first glance*.

 - **LEGIT** Follow up on comments, augment your answer as they unfold.